eduardodias/GI_Minor_2020/py1_LuchtmeetnetAPI/README.md

-# Chapter 2.
-Luchtmeetnet API
+# Practical Assignment 1 - py1 Luchtmeetnet API

 Data gets made available in different ways.
 Sometimes, for example, you simply go to a website and click a download link, sometimes you need to [scrape it off a website](https://realpython.com/python-web-scraping-practical-introduction/), and sometimes you can use an [API (application programming interface)](https://en.wikipedia.org/wiki/Application_programming_interface).
 An API is a set of definitions and methods for different computer software to communicate with each other.
 It is a general term, but in the context of data acquisition an API makes it easier to retrieve data in an automatic way.
 To make use of this automation we need a way to tell the computer how to use the API.
 This can be done using various tools and/or programming languages.
 We will use python to this end, since it is a very accessible and flexible programming language, with a lot of modules available able to provide a broad range of extra functionality.
 Python is also the programming language used by GIS packages such as ArcGIS (arcpy) and QGIS.